alexarice/nixpkgs/doc/languages-frameworks/agda.section.md

 A derivation can then be written using `agda.mkDerivation`.
 This has similar arguments to `stdenv.mkDerivation` with the following exceptions:
 + The `buildInputsAgda` should be used for agda library dependencies.
 + `everythingFile` can be used to specify the location of the `Everything.agda` file, defaulting to `./Everything.agda`.
-If this file does not exist then either it should be patched in or the buildPhase should be overriden (see below).
+If this file does not exist then either it should be patched in or the `buildPhase` should be overridden (see below).
 + `libraryName` should be the name that appears in the `*.agda-lib` file, defaulting to `pname`.
 + `libraryFile` should be the file name of the `*.agda-lib` file, defaulting to `${libraryName}.agda-lib`.

 The build phase for `agda.mkDerivation` simply runs `agda` on the `Everything.agda` file.
-If something else is needed to build the package (e.g. `make`) then the buildPhase should be overriden (or a `preBuild` or `configurePhase` can be used if there are steps that need to be done prior to checking the `Everything.agda` file).
+If something else is needed to build the package (e.g. `make`) then the `buildPhase` should be overridden (or a `preBuild` or `configurePhase` can be used if there are steps that need to be done prior to checking the `Everything.agda` file).
 A version of `agda` with the libraries `buildInputsAgda` is available during the build phase.
 The install phase simply copies all `.agda`, `.agdai` and `.agda-lib` files to the output directory.
-Again, this can be overriden.
+Again, this can be overridden.

 To add an agda package to `nixpkgs`, the derivation should be written to `pkgs/development/libraries/agda/${library-name}/` and an entry should be added to `pkgs/top-level/agda-packages.nix`.
 Here it is called in a scope with access to all other agda libraries, so the top line of the `default.nix` can look like:
 ```